 Treeapp also enables businesses to plant trees across the world and offset their carbon footprint.
 Are you looking to become carbon neutral?
 Grow your own “company” planting site?
 Or simply to have an environmental impact via tree planting?
 Get in touch here.

 To plant your first tree, you must go on the App Store / Play Store and download Treeapp.
 The app is only available in the UK and Ireland.
 Once you finished onboarding you will arrive on a map of the world, where you can choose where your tree is planted.
 Your first tree will be planted in Madagascar, as it is our core area of focus for reforestation.
 So you must click on the pin that says “Madagascar” and then click on “Plant here” to plant your first tree.

 The planting of trees is sponsored by the companies featured in our mobile app.
 Not only can you discover their sustainable products & services, they will also plant a tree for you as a thank you.

 We look to support businesses that have green initiatives.
 Only these businesses that have a proven effort towards making the world a little greener are on Treeapp.
 Then, we offer these businesses the opportunity to put in front of you some of their new products, services, or things they do, in exchange of funding the planting of a tree for you.

+There could be a few reasons why you can’t plant a tree.
 The first one is if you’ve already planted your tree of the day.
 Treeapp enables you to plant 1 tree for free everyday.